Practices in Focus

 Camp Hill Healthcare uses a systematised approach to care and service delivery, which ensures the ideal of accreditation is not merely a triennial event, but rather a process of daily rigour.
 This means that their entire practice team works together to ensure the practice runs consistently and smoothly throughout the entire accreditation period.

-Camp Hill Healthcare has a multidisciplinary practice team consisting of over 52 staff and is a registered training practice for general practice registrars.
+Camp Hill Healthcare has a multi-disciplinary practice team consisting of over 52 staff and is a registered training practice for general practice registrars.
 They have been providing healthcare to patients within the suburbs of South-East Brisbane for over 60 years, and this dedication to the provision of safe and quality care to their local community has seen Camp Hill Healthcare expand and evolve to become a patient centred medical home.

-By creating a patient centred medical home, Camp Hill Healthcare aims to provide patients with all their individual health care needs from the one central location while empowering patients to be active participants in their own health and well-being.
+By creating a patient-centred medical home, Camp Hill Healthcare aims to provide patients with all their individual health care needs from the one central location while empowering patients to be active participants in their own health and well-being.
 There is growing evidence1 that people benefit from having an ongoing relationship with a particular trusted generalist provider, and the results obtained from the implementation of this model at Camp Hill Healthcare positively contribute to this evidence.
-The practice uses a system based approach to service delivery through multidisciplinary team care.
+The practice uses a system-based approach to service delivery through multidisciplinary team care.

-A high level of patient centred care is complemented by two practice committees comprised of members from different professions – the Quality Improvement Committee (QIC) and the Incident Review Committee (IRC).
+A high level of patient-centered care is complemented by two practice committees comprised of members from different professions – the Quality Improvement Committee (QIC) and the Incident Review Committee (IRC).
 The QIC is responsible for facilitating and implementing quality improvement activities.
 The most recent initiative was practice involvement in the latest wave of the Australian Primary Care Collaboratives Program.
 The IRC is responsible for systematically reviewing and making recommendations about incidents that have occurred or have been identified as potential problems.
 This is a quality control activity to help improve the quality of the patient’s journey.
 Camp Hill Healthcare employs an external credentialed mental health nurse to conduct focus group sessions for GPs and practice staff.
-The groups provide professional support and development in a safe environment, which encourages engagement of clinicians with patients in meaningful ways.
+The groups provide professional support and development in a safe environment, which encourages the engagement of clinicians with patients in meaningful ways.

 The practice offers patients a gateway to the broader health system when specialist care beyond what is available in the practice is required.
-This is through referral, and is facilitated by the good relationships Camp Hill Healthcare has with other health providers in their region.
+This is through referral and is facilitated by the good relationships Camp Hill Healthcare has with other health providers in their region.

 Patients and their families are particularly appreciative of practice innovations involving allied health professionals as part of the treating team; for example, community nurses act in a liaison role with many of the Government and not-for-profit service providers in their region.
 This is of great comfort to many elderly patients and their families.